 Prior to proceeding with surgery to address oral and/or maxillofacial trauma, it is also important that the patient be assessed for injuries to the spine, chest, abdomen, and other parts of the body.

 Immediately after trauma, the priority is to address the oral bleeding and pain.
 In most cases, surgical repair and reconstruction of oral and maxillofacial injuries can wait until the patient is stabilized and considered to be at lower risk of anesthetic complications.

-In patients who have experienced oral or maxillofacial trauma patients, a veterinarian who specializes in dentistry and oral and maxillofacial surgery expertise will carefully evaluate and generate a customized, tailored surgical plan to address short- and long-term concerns such as restoration of normal occlusion, stabilizing fractures, repair of damaged soft tissues, and preservation of nerves and blood supply.
+In patients who have experienced oral or maxillofacial trauma patients, a veterinarian who specializes in dentistry and oral and maxillofacial surgery expertise will carefully evaluate and generate a customized, tailored surgical plan to address short- and long-term concerns such as preservation or restoration of normal occlusion, stabilizing fractures, repair of damaged soft tissues, and preservation of nerves and blood supply.
 As with any of our patients, the goal will be to return the patient’s oral cavity to a functional and pain-free oral cavity.
-A minimally invasive approach and special considerations for the esthetic outcome is applied state with special considerations for thewhenever possible.
+A minimally invasive approach and special considerations for the aesthetic outcome is applied whenever possible.

 Consideration extends to long-term recovery as well, and healing requires appropriate nutrition.
 When a patient is expected to have difficulty eating, healing requires the placement of a temporary feeding tube to ensure that patients receive adequate nutrition.
-Our in-house veterinary nutrition specialist is available to formulate a customized feeding plan to support recovery for any patient.can recommend and/or customize the appropriate diet to meet a specific pet’s needs during recovery.
+Our in-house veterinary nutrition specialist is available to recommend and/or customize the appropriate diet to meet a specific pet’s needs during recovery.